Volunteer in Uganda community

 Frequently asked questions - Uganda

-Book your placement with £125.
-Then pay one-off £200 contribution to the project and volunteer with children in this wonderful country.
+Book your placement with £125. to join this incredible project and volunteer with children in this wonderful country.

 Uganda Specific Questions